 We’ve compiled a list of must-read books about climbing disasters everyone should check out.
 From the highly anticipated The Summit book of 2014, to classics like Denali’s Howl, these books are a must-have.

 We mostly hear about the backdrop of mountaineering disasters through documentaries and article snippets.
 But the real story almost always lies in the pages of a first-hand account book; a narrative retelling of a tragic story sometimes too unbelievable to imagine.
-While there are many great books that give great detail about some mountaineering disasters, this is a short list to start off with.
+While there are many great books that give a lot of detail about some mountaineering disasters, this is a short list to start off with.

 1. No Way Down: Life and Death on K2